-The TRIO PROGRAMS began, not with the Higher Education Act, but with the Economic Opportunity Act of 1964, the original War on Poverty Statute, which created Upward Bound.
+The TRIO program began, not with the Higher Education Act, but with the Economic Opportunity Act of 1964, the original War on Poverty Statute, which created Upward Bound.
 Talent Search was established by the Higher Education Act of 1965 and in 1968, the first re-authorization of the Higher Education Act created Special Services for Disadvantaged Students (Student Support Services).
 Although other programs were added beginning in the 1970's, the name "TRIO" remained.

-The TRIO PROGRAMS were established by the Federal Government to ensure equal educational opportunity for all Americans regardless of race, ethnic background or economic circumstance.
-The programs are designed to help students overcome class, social, academic, and cultural barriers to higher education.
-The educational and human services offered through TRIO Programs are distinguishable from all other counseling programs in America.
+The TRIO programs were established by the Federal Government to ensure equal educational opportunity for all Americans regardless of race, ethnic background or economic circumstance.
+The programs are designed to help students overcome class, social, academic and cultural barriers to higher education.
+The educational and human services offered through TRIO programs are distinguishable from all other counseling programs in America.

-TRIO Programs assist students in the entry, retention, and completion of post-secondary education; they provide information, counseling, academic instruction, tutoring, assistance in applying for financial aid, encouragement and support.
+TRIO programs assist students in the entry, retention and completion of post-secondary education; they provide information, counseling, academic instruction, tutoring, assistance in applying for financial aid, encouragement and support.

-More Information on TRIO Programs
+More information on TRIO programs

 Since the Upward Bound program arrived on the scene in 1964, two others have come into existence (Upward Bound Math Science (UBMS) and Veterans Upward Bound).

-This early intervention program helps people from families with incomes under $24,000 (where neither parent graduated from college) to better understand their educational opportunities and options.
-Over 387,604 Americans are enrolled in 471 Talent Search programs.
+This early intervention program helps people from families with low incomes (where neither parent graduated from college) to better understand their educational opportunities and options.
+Over 312,000 Americans are enrolled in 473 Talent Search programs.

-STUDENT SUPPORT SERVICES (SSS) programs provide services for students to increase college retention and graduation rates and facilitate the process of transition from one level of higher education to the next.
+Student Support Services (SSS) programs provide services for students to increase college retention and graduation rates and facilitate the process of transition from one level of higher education to the next.